emrahcom/emrah-buster-templates/README.md

 vim eb-jitsi.conf
 ```

-Write a resolvable host address for JITSI_HOST, save it and close the file.
+Write the host address of your server as `JITSI_HOST`, save it and close the file.
+The host address must be resolvable and it points to your host.
+Therefore add
+the DNS A record first if you didn't add yet.

 ```
 export JITSI_HOST=jitsi.mydomain.com